 As Stipp checked Steenkamp for signs of life, Pistorius was begging him to save her life, Stipp told the court.

 “Oscar was crying all the time.
 He prayed to God: ‘Please let her live, she must not die,’” he said.

-At one point, when Pistorius left Steenkamp, Stipp and housing complex manager Johan Stander to go upstairs, Stipp thought he might be about to kill himself.
+At one point when Pistorius left Steenkamp, Stipp and housing complex manager Johan Stander to go upstairs, Stipp thought the athlete might be about to kill himself.

 “I noticed that Oscar was going upstairs and I asked Mr. Stander if he knew where the gun was because it was obvious that Oscar was emotionally very, very upset,” he said.